 If a particular strain is high in THC and myrcene it will induce a strong level of euphoria.
 If a consumer wants to relax but not get too 'high,' they would want to find a strains high in CBD and linalool and caryophyllene.

 The effects of indica versus sativa, with a grain of salt

-Before we dive into what is 'usually' the experience from consuming indica versus sativa strains of cannabis, keep in mind that there is no 'one size fits all' for cannabis consumption experiences.
-What one cannabis flower will do to one person could be completely different for the next person.
+Always keep in mind that there is no one-size-fits-all for cannabis consumption experiences.
+What one cannabis flower or product will do to one person could be completely different for the next person.